Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 ## Sources of Maps and DEM files

 A nice collection of Garmin vector maps can be found at [_Freizeitkarte OSM_](http://www.freizeitkarte-osm.de/).
-Next to read to use maps they publish their toolchain, too.
-With the toolchain you can produce your own OSM based maps for any region.
+Next to ready to use maps they publish their tool chain, too.
+With the tool chain you can produce your own OSM based maps for any region.

 Still the best place to look for DEM data is [VIEWFINDER PANORAMAS](http://www.viewfinderpanoramas.org/).